 Credit: @ejcoggo on Instagram

 Luge is a simple activity that even children can enjoy.
 All you need to do is to ride the cart down the designated tracks and feel the wind slapping your face as you do so.
 Skyline offers two tracks: Blue Track for a more leisure ride, and the Red Track that feels more like Formula One with sharp bends and cuttings.
-For the price, you can get on the gondola to get to the top and ride down the track five times.

 Level UP: White Water Rafting

 Queenstown Rafting provides a few options for those interested in rafting.
 For non-swimmers, they have the Flow Fun canoes where the ride is tranquil and not physically challenging.
 As for the slightly cautious, you can opt for a mix of thrilling and relaxing ride at the Kawarau River.
 Finally, for the serious thrill-seekers, rafting the rapid waters of Shotover River is your pick.

 Shotover River – From NZ$249* for adults only

 Kawarau River – From NZ$199* for adults only

 *The prices include a sauna and shower at the end of the rafting session, among other things